THOMASELOVE/432-classes-2026/class03/README.md

 ## Announcements

-1. Today we discusss logistic regression.
-Chapters 19-20  [Notes](https://thomaselove.github.io/432-notes/) in Chapters 19-20 will be a good place to supplement what we do today.
+1. Today's slides begin our discussion of logistic regression.
+Chapters 19-20 of the [Notes](https://thomaselove.github.io/432-notes/) are a good place to supplement what we do today.
 2. Remember that [Lab 1](https://thomaselove.github.io/432-2026/lab1.html) is due on Wednesday 2026-01-21 at noon.
 3. The [Minute Paper after today's class 3](https://bit.ly/432-2026-min-03) is also due Wednesday 2026-01-21 at noon.
 4. After today's class, you should be able to do [Lab 2](https://thomaselove.github.io/432-2026/lab2.html), which is due on Wednesday 2026-01-28 at noon.